 - Fifth, be especially alert during dawn and dusk since wildlife animals are most active when dark.

-- First, follow the safe driving speed limit since driving slowly gives enough reaction time for drivers to react in case of deers jumping in front of your car.
+- First, follow the safe driving speed limit since driving slowly gives enough reaction time for drivers to react in case of deer jumping in front of your car.

-- Third, if you’re driving on a multilane road, it is best to stay safe on the middle lane, if allowed.
+- Third, if you’re driving on a multilane road, it is best to stay safe in the middle lane, if allowed.
 Also, this gives the deer plenty of space to cross the road.

 - Fifth, turn your headlights on high beam settings to help spot animals at night.
 Only use a high beam setting when roads are clear and there is no oncoming traffic.
 Turn off high beams when other cars are approaching.

 - Sixth, always scan the sides of the road for signs of animal movements nearby.
 Also, watch out for the shining eyes of animals which may look like car headlights.

 - Seventh, always wear your seatbelt when driving.
 Also, with or without deer crossing the roads, wearing a seatbelt is a must.
 Seatbelts save drivers from serious physical injuries in case of car and deer-related accidents.